PhantomicCat/Factorial/README.md

 ## This program just for fun
 "Factorial" was created with the goal of improving my programming skills, so this program is created just for fun.

+## Build warning

+Preview builds are extremely unstable, so be prepared for anything!!